quadbio/scRNAseq_analysis_vignette/Tutorial.md

 seurat <- RunPCA(seurat, npcs = 50)
 seurat <- RunUMAP(seurat, dims = 1:20)
 seurat <- FindNeighbors(seurat, dims = 1:20) %>% FindClusters(resolution = 0.6)

+# You may also want to save the object
+saveRDS(seurat, file="integrated_seurat.rds")
 ```

 Please be aware, that while the tSNE/UMAP embedding and clustering should be done with the ```integrated``` assay, the corrected values are no longer very reliable as the quantitative measure of gene expression.
 It is recommended that for the other analysis such as cluster marker identification and visualization, to use the uncorrected expression values instead, by setting the ```DefaultAssay``` back to ```RNA```